Kamarbandi/mvc_framework/README.md

 2. Set up your database and configure the connection in the `config.php` file.
 3. Start creating your models, controllers, and views in the respective directories.
 4. Follow the MVC pattern to build your application.

-## License
-This project is open-source.
-Feel free to use and modify it in your projects.
-Contributions are welcome!